 Kickboards and fins may be used in the lap lane for fitness swim.

-All novice swimmers may be asked to pass a swim test by the guard to use diving board, rock wall and swim in the deep end.
-The swim test consists of the bather swimming the width of the pool and treading water for 1 minute.
+All novice swimmers may be asked to pass a swim test by the guard to use diving board, and rock wall.
+The swim test consists of the bather swimming the width of the pool.

 Swimmers are not allowed in an area that is not visible to a lifeguard.